kjbeck/Example-Code-for-Accusoft-Cloud-Services-/document-viewer-example-code-ACS/nodejs-document-viewer-example-code-ACS/README.md

 # nodejs document viewer
 ### example-code-ACS
-this is the node version of the example code to create a document viewer that uses Accusoft Cloud services.
+We will soon be uploading a NodeJS version of some example code which allows you to create a document viewer for you Node application using the Accusoft Cloud services API.